-1. Indicators proposed - The number of environmental campaigns and events to raise public awareness Percentage of the population to which such events and campaigns reach - Sale of products with an ecological label - Percentage of the population that is aware and involved in waste prevention activities - Amount of total generated waste as expressed GDP/GVA (kg/€) - The number of organizations that are actively involved in activities to prevent waste generation - Others (listed in Appendix B of the waste prevention programme) 2.
-Quantitative targets The waste prevention program states that it should be read along with the North Macedonia Waste Management Plan 2021-2031.
+2. Indicators used to monitor progress Quantitative targets The number of environmental campaigns and event to raise public awareness Percentage of the population to which such events and campaigns reach Sale of products with an ecological label Percentage of the population that is aware and involved in waste prevention activities Amount of total generated waste as expressed GDP/GVA (kg/€) The number of organizations that are actively involved in activities to prevent waste generation Othe In the waste prevention plan, the measures are termed and numbered as "policies".
+The policy numbers are included in the table below.
+In addition, the WPP mentions the "application of Extended Producer Responsibility (EPR) policies for all waste stream in order for manufacturers to think about the life cycle of their products from the design phase, right through to the er of the product's life, which follows its use." rs (listed in Appendix B of the waste prevention programme) The waste prevention program states that it should be read along with the North Macedonia Waste Management Plan 3. along with the North Macedonia Waste Management Plan 2021-2031.
 This plan refers to EU level targets such as those in the Waste Framework Directive and Circular Economy Action Plan.
-Other targets include: - Municipal waste recycling: 25% by 2025, 45% by 2035 and 65% by 2045 - Reduction in biological waste sent to landfill (compared to 1995): 25% by 2026, 50% by 2031 and 65% by 2034 - Collection of municipal solid waste: 90% of households by 2020, 100% of households by 2024 - Separate collection of metal, plastic, glass, paper and cardboard: 65% of households by 2030 - Campaigns for including the public on separate collection and delivery of waste, etc: 4 campaigns by 2030 - Other collection targets 3.
-Monitoring of programme The WPP states that progress in realizing the goals of the Waste Prevention Plan will be reported on an annual basis based on an agreed set of indicators.
+Other targets include: - Municipal waste recycling: 25% by 2025, 45% by 2035 and 65% by 2045 - Reduction in biological waste sent to landfill (compared to 1995): 25% by 2026, 50% by 2031 at 65% by 2034 - Collection of municipal solid waste: 90% of households by 2020, 100% of households by 2024 - Separate collection of metal, plastic, glass, paper at cardboard: 65% of households by 2030 - Campaigns for including the public on separate collection and delivery of waste, etc: 4 campaigns to 2030 Other collection targets 3.
+Monitoring mechanism of the programme The WPP states that progress in realizing the goals of the Waste Prevention Plan will be reported on an annual basis based on an agreed set of indicators.
+4. Evaluation of the programme N/A